fgm/mongodb/README.md

 mongodb               | Drupal/Drush wrapper around mongodb-php-library.
 mongodb_watchdog      | Store logger (watchdog) messages in MongoDB.

 As its name implies, this release is currently alpha-level only.
 Use at your own risk.

-Documentation is available on [Github pages]
+Full documentation is available on [Github pages]

 [Github pages]: https://fgm.github.io/mongodb/